 Distance education students sometimes find it challenging to stay engaged and build community.
 Isolation can also pose a problem to timely completion.
 A Peer Circle is a student-driven program intended to help students overcome shared challenges of distance education.
 A Peer Circle is designed to be a small, intimate group where the members create relationships and a natural culture of accountability to each other.
-The circle is designed to help members become more productive and consistent in their midwifery studies, help them meet their Major Map goals, and build a community of support.
+The circle is designed to help members become more productive and consistent in their midwifery studies, program completion goals, and build a community of support.
 Your house mentor will help connect you to a Peer Circle.